 Empire Steak House at E. 50th Street.

 We have three words for you: ale beer waffles.
 Empire Steak House serves a menu of breakfast classics at its West 54th location, with these waffles being a standout (besides the steak and eggs, of course).
 You might also enjoy a bacon and cheddar omelette with roasted red potatoes while snagging a reasonably priced breakfast at this fine steakhouse.
+Can't make it for breakfast but want to try out their dinner menu?
+Enjoy mashed potatoes and creamed spinach with your entree.
 237 W. 54th St., 212-586-9700, empiresteakhousenyc.com

 Steakhouse Breakfasts to Try in NYC: Charlie Palmer Steak

 Prodigious breakfast-eaters should bookmark Charlie Palmer for one menu item alone.
 The Works comes with pancake, sausage, bacon, and two eggs.
 The less peckish will still enjoy this steakhouse on West 38th Street, which serves a lovely array of typical breakfast dishes in a sleek dining room with a large outdoor patio.
 Charlie Palmer also serves Lavazza coffees and Mighty Leaf teas and a balanced egg white omelet, made with mozzarella, tomato, and spinach.
 It’s also open at 6:30am Monday through Friday if you need a boost before your early meeting.
+Wanting to make your own surf and turf meal?
+Order the shrimp cocktail as an appetizer.
 47 W. 38th St., 212-302-3838, charliepalmersteak.com

 Steakhouse Breakfasts to Try in NYC: CUT by Wolfgang Puck

 If you work around Wall Street, you probably already know about the sensational breakfast at Wolfgang Puck’s restaurant on the border of Tribeca and the Financial District.
 They have all the classics covered, plus surprises like a hybrid of avocado toast topped with smoked salmon and poached eggs (done and done).
 Health nuts can also have a green juice or house-made granola with lemon yogurt and local orange blossom honey.
+For a hearty dinner order, you can't go wrong with the rib eye or prime rib.
 99 Church St., 646-880-1995, wolfgangpuck.com

 Steakhouse Breakfasts to Try in NYC: White Gold Butchers